Business Etiquette & Culture in Albania

 Top Tips for Doing Business in Albania

 Located on the southeast coast of the Mediterranean Sea, Albania is bordered by Italy to the west and Greece to the south and is very well connected to both these countries.
 Albania has a population of about 3 million, and Tirana, its capital city, is home to over half a million people.
 The second largest city is Durrës, located on the Adriatic Sea coast.
 It is home to about 200,000 people.
-Tirana International Airport is the only international airport in Albania and has direct flights to most European capitals.
+Tirana International Airport is Albania’s only international airport with direct flights to most European capitals.

 Albanian is an Indo-European language spoken by approximately 7.4 million people, primarily in Albania and Kosovo, though it is also used in the Balkans where there are dense populations of Albanians in areas such as western Macedonia, Montenegro, southern Serbia, and north-western Greece.

 Most government officials speak English or another European language (French, Italian, German, and Greek) to some extent.
 However, this may not always be true with private enterprises.
-In any case, interpreters are widely used for any types of meetings, sometimes the interpreter being the assistant or the secretary of the Albanian entrepreneur/businessman.
+In any case, interpreters are widely used for any type of meeting, sometimes the interpreter being the assistant or the secretary of the Albanian entrepreneur/businessman.
 Contracts can be made verbally and/or in written form.
 Albanians do not like much paperwork and try to keep things simple.
-Also, private businesses have very few layers of bureaucracy and the same person may serve as a manager, point of contact, secretary, accountant, as well as driver for a given company.
-There are many able Albanian translators and interpreters that may be hired at hourly or daily rates.
-Bank transfers and credit card payments are possible, although most Albanians prefer cash.
-The Euro and the U.S. dollar are two of the most preferred currencies used for payments.
+Also, private businesses have very few layers of bureaucracy, and the same person may serve as a manager, point of contact, secretary, accountant, as well as a driver for a given company.
+Some many able Albanian translators and interpreters may be hired at hourly or daily rates.
+Although most Albanians prefer cash, bank transfers and credit card payments are possible.
+The Euro and the U.S. dollar are the most preferred currencies for payments.

-Most young Albanians (younger than 35 years old) speak fluent English and often other languages, mainly Italian.
+Most young Albanians (younger than 35) speak fluent English and often other languages, mainly Italian.

 Useful Albanian Phrases